—- Eyewitness account —-

 From Central District to Central Pennsylvania, I had to overcome social-economic, linguistic and logistics challenges: barbed wires, boom-barrier, sand wall, raining rockets and flying blades.

-My itinerary and ETA were on multi-pages: climbing wall, wading waters, car and cargo planes, barge, bus and battleship.
+My itinerary was multimodal: climbing wall, wading waters, car and cargo planes, barge, bus and battleship.
 I was flanked by Carbine and Canons, M-16’s and rockets.
-Finally, a few miles to State College, almost there… hold it … My house-church-designated rep, a divorced Unitarian minister, took his time to show some class: we stopped and scooped up a Woodie-Guthrie-hat-wearing hitchhiker on Hwy 322.
-Only then that my liberal arts education could finally commence – one peck on college typewriter at a time.
+Finally, only a few miles to State College, hold it … my house-church-designated rep, a divorced Unitarian minister with time in his hand (he took up Cello 101 at the University), showed some class by scooping up a Woodie-Guthrie-hat-wearing hitchhiker on Hwy 322.
+“How do you do!”
+I am Thang, from the war.

-Having missed “Move-In” date, I played catch-up.
-From night shifts on campus to graduating with a job offer at WNEP-TV 16.
+Having missed “Move-In” date, I played catch-up: from night shifts on campus to a job offer at WNEP-TV 16 upon graduation.

 To my surprise, Happy Valley itself was lagging behind Counterculture movement.
 Penn State not Kent State.
 Months-long hair and jeans helped me blend in.
-Seeing autumn foliage, I realized it’s a 2-seasons 2-wheels country, not a We but an I culture (in LA, it’s I-drive) .
-My first impressions: a driver obeyed a STOP sign amid heavy downpour in the camp slope.
-Internalized rules-based reflex in a mono-chronist society, first comes first served.
+Seeing autumn foliage, I realized it’s a 2-seasons 2-wheels country, not a We but an I culture (in LA, it’s I-drive then Uber/AI drive) .
+My first impressions: a PA-licensed driver obeyed reflexively at a STOP sign amid heavy downpour in the camp.
+Rules-based reflex in a mono-chronist society, first comes first served.

 After a long and lonely winter, I sat on the grass (while others smoked “grass”) and heard “Here Comes the Sun”, Spring break (my Woodstock) opening number.
 I hummed along, knowing for sure” “it’s alright”.
 (The British Invasion arrived via Armed Forces Radio).
 Consequently, we, “Come together” at least those early adopters of Rock and Roll.
 (See Vietnamizing Woodstock)